-The objective of the Master of Science in Healthcare Quality (MScHQ) program is to prepare individuals who are considered capable and skilled in linking theoretical foundations of quality, risk and safety with practical applications in healthcare settings, and to develop expertise enabling individuals to assume leadership roles to promote excellence.
+The overarching objective of the Master of Science in Health Quality (MScHQ) program is to prepare individuals who are considered capable and skilled in linking theoretical foundations of quality, risk and safety with practical applications in healthcare settings, and to develop expertise enabling individuals to assume leadership roles to promote excellence.
 These skills will be achieved through course work, networking with fellow students and faculty members, and a supervised quality improvement project.

 The learning outcomes of the MScHQ Program are to:

 Critically appraise, apply, and evaluate opportunities for system improvement in healthcare using contemporary and evidence-informed methods, tools, and approaches with consideration to Indigeneity, equity, diversity, inclusion, anti-racism and accessibility.

 Propose and apply interventions that address challenges to health quality as drawn from interdisciplinary, interprofessional or health equity lenses, or any combination of these, through active networking and collaboration with interested parties.

 Critically apply theories to lead activities and scholarship that support equitable improvement within health systems.

 Integrate evidence from diverse sources to develop and evaluate strategies and solutions that advance quality improvement, risk reduction and safety within health systems in Canada and globally.